justmoon/reduct/README.md

 > **Tip:** You could use this feature to create database models that have mutual relations.

 > **Caution:** You can have two classes depend on each other symmetrically like the example above or you can have only one of them use a post-constructor.
+However, in the asymmetric case, the class without a post-constructor must be instantiated first.